3dbeb41841bfbfcc24d55143816cf7f1/html-dom/README.md

 ## Exercise #1

-With HTML tags only (don't worry about CSS), use the starter code below to recreate the Document Outline for the following website…
+Using HTML tags only (don't worry about CSS), use the starter code below to recreate the Document Outline for the following website…
 [How We Use Energy](http://needtoknow.nas.edu/energy/energy-use/)

 [Starter Code](https://github.com/ATL-WDI-Exercises/html-dom/blob/master/energy_dom_outline/energy_document_outline.html)